digipet007/NYT-Article-Search-Engine/README.md

 ### Prerequisites

-This search engine in most browsers for desktop computers, laptops, or mobile devices.
+This search engine works in most browsers for desktop computers, laptops, or mobile devices.

 ## Built With